molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 To show details for one particular image:

-    openstack image show MOLE_2023_image --fit-width
+    openstack image show MOLE-2023-master --fit-width

 To show a list of instances:

     openstack server list

+To show details for one particular instance, provide the ID:

+    openstack server show 9a3b295c-eede-4930-8661-3003eb264ed9 --fit-width

 To create an launch an instance (see [Launch and Access Your Instance](https://docs.jetstream-cloud.org/ui/cli/launch/)):

     TODO

+{% comment %}
+openstack server create <my-server-name> \
+--flavor FLAVOR \
+--image IMAGE-NAME \
+--key-name <my-keypair-name> \
+--security-group <my-security-group-name> \
+--wait
+{% endcomment %}

-To shelve or unshelve an instance (see [Instance Management Actions in the CLI](https://docs.jetstream-cloud.org/ui/cli/manage/)):
+To shelve or unshelve an instance (see [Instance Management Actions in the CLI](https://docs.jetstream-cloud.org/ui/cli/manage/)), get ID using `openstack server list` and then issue a command like this:

-    TODO
+    openstack server unshelve ea2f87ea-3cce-4987-a489-e0b9850f743c

 To delete an instance (see [Deleting items in the CLI](https://docs.jetstream-cloud.org/ui/cli/deleting/)):

     TODO